usnistgov/oscal-xproc3/README.md

 If this software is as easy, securable and performant as we hope to show, it might be useful not only to XML-stack developers but also to others who wish to cross-check their OSCAL data or software supporting OSCAL by comparison with another stack.

-### Currently planned projects
+### Projects -- current and conceived

 Projects currently planned for deployment in this repository include:

+   - [`oscal-convert`](./oscal-convert/) - convert OSCAL XML into JSON and OSCAL JSON into XML
+  - [`oscal-publish`](./oscal-publish/) - convert OSCAL catalogs (including resolved profiles) into HTML (and with XProc support, PDF)
+  - [`profile-resolution`](./profile-resolution) - run and test NIST XSLTs for rendering a profile into its catalog of controls
+  - [`xproc-doc`](./xproc-doc) XProc 3.0 documentation produced using XProc, often from the specifications
-  - [schema-field-tests](./schema-field-tests) OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
+ - [`schema-field-tests`](./schema-field-tests) OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
     - Find and demonstrate modeling or conformance issues in schemas or processors
     - Conversely, demonstrate conformance of validators and design of models
     - Showcase differences between valid and invalid documents, especially edge cases
-  - [profile-resolution](./profile-resolution) - run and test NIST XSLTs for rendering a profile into its catalog of controls
   - `batch-validate` validate OSCAL in batches against schemas and schema emulators
-  - `data-convert` - convert OSCAL XML into JSON and OSCAL JSON into XML
-  - `display-render` - convert OSCAL catalogs (including resolved profiles) into HTML and PDF
   - `index-oscal` - produce indexes to information encoded in OSCAL
+  - `oscal-extract` - produce OSCAL from Word ML (ITL/CSD template format?) or STS (ref SP800-171)

 TODO: update this list
 READERS: [anything to add?][repo-issues]